School Psychology Program Information

 Program Website: https://education.utsa.edu/departments/educational-psychology/programs.html

-* For those interested in starting summer, the UTSA's Department of Educational Psychology is proud to announce three new and exciting, grant opportunities that may be of interest: Project BEAMS, Project DEEP, and Project EARLY!
-Additional information regarding these opportunities is provided below.
-Project BEAMS Funding Package = up to $34,000 Project BEAMS will allow UTSA school psychology students to participate in specialized professional development in school based mental health from experts in the field.
-Students will be able to immediately support the San Antonio community by providing mental health services in the Southwest Independent School District. o For additional information, please contact Dr. Victor Villarreal at Victor.Villarreal@utsa.edu Project DEEP Funding Package = $10,000 Project DEEP aims to co-educate aspiring teachers of the deaf, and future school psychologists via interdisciplinary training preparation.
-DEEP scholars will learn and practice working with children who are deaf and/or hard of hearing. o For additional information, please contact Dr. Jeremy Sullivan at Jeremy.Sullivan@utsa.edu.
+* For those interested in starting in the summer, the UTSA's Department of Educational Psychology is proud to announce three new and exciting, funding opportunities that may be of interest: Project BEAMS, Project DEEP, and Project EARLY!
+Please contact the School Psychology Program Director, Dr. Felicia Castro-Villarreal at Felicia.castrovillarreal@utsa.edu Additional information regarding these opportunities is provided below.
+Project BEAMS Funding Package = up to $34,000 Project BEAMS provides UTSA school psychology students the opportunity to participate in specialized professional development in school based mental health from experts in the field.
+With project BEAMS, Students are able to immediately support the San Antonio community by providing mental health services in the Southwest Independent School District.
+For additional information, please contact Dr. Victor Villarreal at Victor.Villarreal@utsa.edu Project DEEP Funding Package = $10,000 Project DEEP aims to co-educate aspiring teachers of the deaf, and future school psychologists via interdisciplinary training preparation.
+DEEP scholars will learn and practice working with children who are deaf and/or hard of hearing.
+For additional information, please contact Dr. Jeremy Sullivan at Jeremy.Sullivan@utsa.edu.
 Project EARLY Funding Package = $25,000 Project EARLY's goal is to increase the quantity and quality of culturally-responsive early childhood specialists trained to identify and provide interventions for infants and toddlers at-risk for or diagnosed with autism.
-Website: https://www.abautsa.com/project-early.html o For additional information, please contact our Graduate Advisor of Record, Dr. Hannah MacNaul at Hannah.MacNaul@utsa.edu If you have additional questions, or would like to discuss these opportunities further, please contact the corresponding faculty listed.
+Website: https://www.abautsa.com/project-early.html For additional information, please contact our Graduate Advisor of Record, Dr. Hannah MacNaul at Hannah.MacNaul@utsa.edu If you have additional questions, or would like to discuss these opportunities further, please contact the corresponding faculty listed.

 Programs Offered and Program Approvals